inko-lang/website/source/manual/virtual-machine/instructions.html.md

 Suspends the current process.

-This instruction takes one argument: a register containing the minimum amount of time (as an integer) the process should be suspended.
-If the register is set to nil or contains a negative value the timeout is ignored.
+This instruction takes one argument: a register containing the minimum amount of seconds (as a float) the process should be suspended.
+Using a negative value or a non float value will result in a panic.

 ### ProcessTerminateCurrent